conduktor/conduktor-docs/src/pages/changelog/Gateway-3.8.1.md

 ### Bug fixes

-- Fixed a problem with the alter topic policy interceptor where the all un-provided configurations were being blocked/overriden instead of only DELETE.
+- When using the alter topic policy interceptor, allow updating only a subset of the enforced configurations.
 - Correctly camel case capitalise upsertResult properties in APIV2 responses